lamide-akanni/AdImpact---Statistical-A-B-Testing-on-Marketing-Conversion/README.md

 Q6: What is the multiple testing problem and how did you handle it?

 Running 31 tests at α = 0.05 inflates false positive risk to ~79%.
 Applied Benjamini-Hochberg correction.
 Hour-level result: 12 appeared significant, only 4 survived.
-8 results were pure noise — BH caught them, a naive analyst wouldn't.
+8 results were pure noise - BH caught them, a naive analyst wouldn't.

 Q7: Most actionable segment findings?

-Best days by conversion rate lift: Tuesday (+1.60pp), Monday, Wednesday — all significant after BH correction.
+Best days by conversion rate lift: Tuesday (+1.60pp), Monday, Wednesday - all significant after BH correction.
 Thursday and Sunday: not significant.
 Best hours: 11am, 1pm, 2pm, 8pm.
 Recommendation: concentrate spend Tuesday–Wednesday, 11am–2pm.

 Q8: Was the experiment adequately powered?

 Yes - massively overpowered.
 Needed only 1,329 users per group for 80% power.
-PSA group had 23,524 — 18x the minimum.
+PSA group had 23,524, 18x the minimum.
 Achieved power: 100%.
 PSA group was the binding constraint, not the ad group.

 Q9: Facebook data is observational — what does that mean?

 We can identify associations, not causes.
 No random assignment means confounding factors may explain CTR differences.
-Correct language: campaigns are associated with different CTRs — not that they caused them.
+Correct language: campaigns are associated with different CTRs and not that they caused them.

 Q10: Final business recommendation?